12 Reasons Why Merino Wool is the Best Base Layer For Hikes

 Being stinky is unavoidable, but anything you can do to minimize the funk is worth it!
 As your hike continues, you will be in close quarters with other hikers, and no one likes a stinky hiker.

 To take full advantage of this odor-resistance feature, you should choose a base layer that is 100% merino wool.
-Some companies cut costs by only using a blend of materials like polyester, which significantly reduces the odor-resistant properties.
+Some companies cut costs by using only a blend of materials like polyester, significantly reducing odor-resistant properties.

 Temperature Regulation & Breathable

 Another great feature is that merino wool is an excellent temperature regulator.
-This is due to how the fibers are constructed, as they can absorb and release moisture vapor.
+This is due to how the fibers are constructed, which can absorb and release moisture vapor.

 This means it will help keep you cool in hot weather and warm in cold weather.
-The base layers are moisture-wicking as well, so you won’t feel as sweaty, even when pushing hard on a hike or in warmer temperatures.
+The base layers are also moisture-wicking, so you won’t feel as sweaty, even when pushing hard on a hike or in warmer temperatures.

 The breathability is essential for any hiker because you want your clothing to dry quickly.
 If your clothing takes too long to dry in cold rainy conditions, it increases the risk of developing hypothermia.